RcppCore/rcpp-gallery/_posts/2013-01-14-a-first-boost-example.md

 not unlike how we initially added the C++11 flag in [this post](../first-steps-with-C++11) before the corresponding plugin was added.

-These days, and thanks to the newer [BH package](http://dirk.eddelbuettel.com/code/bh.html) package which, if installed, provides Boost headers for use by R in compilations, it works by just inclusing a `[[Rcpp::depends(BH)]]` attribute as we do here.
+These days, and thanks to the newer [BH](http://dirk.eddelbuettel.com/code/bh.html) package which, if installed, provides Boost headers for use by R in compilations, it works by just inclusing a `[[Rcpp::depends(BH)]]` attribute as we do here.